Joash09/blog/content/posts/HomeServerSetup.md

 ## Headless Ubuntu Server VM install {#headless-ubuntu-server-vm-install}

 Typically a user will have a graphical interface when installing an operating system like Ubuntu.
-In a headless hypervisor setup a graphical interface is not avaiable.
+In a headless hypervisor setup a graphical interface is not available.
 Instead we have to pass kernel options to the installer so it can run in the command line.

 ```bash
 exec virt-install \